quantum-journal/o3po/docs/files/includes/class-o3po-primary-publication-type.php.txt

          * Parse the source files.
          *
          * Depending on the manuscript we either got a single uncompressed .tex file
-         * or a tar.gz archive from the arXivm which we have to extract and then analyse.
+         * or a tar.gz archive from the arXiv which we have to extract and then analyse.
          *
          * @since   0.3.0
          * @access  private